ChanMeng666/Automotive-Repair-Management-System/README.md

 ## Navigation

 The application uses Bootstrap's `navs-tabs` component for the navigation bar, which allows for a clear and organized layout.
-By nesting `<div class="container">` elements, we successfully resolved the issue of having multiple `class="nav-link active"` elements on a single page, which is a common limitation in Bootstrap.
+By nesting `<div class="container">` elements, I successfully resolved the issue of having multiple `class="nav-link active"` elements on a single page, which is a common limitation in Bootstrap.

 ## Overall Layout